byfarm/betting2/README.md

 The largest challenge from this project is being able to correctly match the names of teams/players across sportsbooks.
 This is the reason why so few leagues are included as this becomes complicated when comparing teams with similair names (Ex: Texas vs Texas Tech ...).

+Example outputs can be found in the .xlsx files in the code.

 If you have any questions or suggestions, please feel free to comment!